-Climate governance framework

-Board

-- Ensures climate change is incorporated into Group strategy and is identified as a principal risk. - Receives reports from the Safety and Sustainability, Audit and Remuneration Committees at each Board meeting (see page 78).
+Climate governance framework Board Ensures climate change is incorporated into Group strategy and is identified as a principal risk. · Receives reports from the Safety and Sustainability, Audit and Remuneration Committees at each Board meeting (see page 78).
+Board Committees Audit Committee Safety and Remuneration Committee Oversees climate-related Sustainability Committee Sets the Group scorecard financial disclosures. including targets to deliver Assesses potential the Group's Net Zero plan. climate-related risks Ensures effectiveness of risk management processes Oversees the Group's and controls.
+Net Zero plan.

-Board Committees

-Audit Committee

-- Oversees climate-related financial disclosures. - Ensures effectiveness of risk management processes and controls.

 See pages 86 to 90.

-Safety and Sustainability Committee

-- Assesses potential climate-related risks - Oversees the Group's Net Zero plan.
+See pages 91 and 92.
 See pages 93 to 112.

-Remuneration Committee

-Sets the Group scorecard

-including targets to deliver

-the Group's Net Zero plan.

-See pages 91 and 92.

-Senior Leadership Team

-- · Implements the Group strategy, including the identification, assessment, management and disclosure of climate-related risks. - · Oversight and monitoring of climate-related risks and opportunities and their incorporation into the Group's risk registers delegated to specific SLT members as detailed below.
+Senior Leadership Team · Implements the Group strategy, including the identification, assessment, management and disclosure of climate-related risks. · Oversight and monitoring of climate-related risks and opportunities and their incorporation into the Group's risk registers delegated to specific SLT members as detailed below.
+CFO Director of Director of Strategy, Ghana Managing General Counsel People and Commercial Director · Ensures climate- Ensures Sustainability and Business related risks are implementation • Oversees delivery consistent with of GHG emissions integrated into Oversees delivery Development the TCFD of sustainability reduction projects principal risks. • Ensures climate-related recommendations in Ghana. strategy. risks and opportunities Oversees Group including are embedded in the risk registers to Embeds climate • Ensures effective disclosure of Group's strategy. ensure business reporting into monthly implementation the impact of operational reporting. units incorporate of actions to Assess GHG emissions climate-related mitigate climaterisks in the financial statements.

-CFO

-- Ensures implementation consistent with the TCFD recommendations including disclosure of the impact of climate-related risks in the financial statements. - testing (see pages 59 and 60).

-Director of People and Sustainability

-- Oversees delivery of sustainability strategy. - · Ensures effective implementation of actions to mitigate climaterelated risks. - Oversees resilience Leads discussions with investors and other stakeholders in relation to Net Zero strategy and management of climaterelated risks.
+Oversees resilience Leads discussions with investors and testing (see pages other stakeholders 59 and 60). in relation to Net Zero strategy related risks.

+and management of climaterelated risks.